 Indiana Domestic Violence Laws

-The Crime of Domestic Violence in Indianapolis, Indiana
+The Crime of Domestic Violence in Carmel, Indiana

 Except for the domestic battery, Indiana code does not provide for separate criminal statutes relating solely to domestic violence.
 The Indiana legislature has decided that offenses such as harassment, criminal confinement, criminal trespass, and kidnapping should apply to both instances of domestic violence and non-domestic violence.